-In the government-wide financial statements, the cost of bond refunding is being amortized using the interest method over the life of the refunded bonds.
+In the government-wide financial statements, the costs of bond refunding and bond insurance are being amortized using the interest method over the life of the refunded bonds.
 The amortization amount is a component of interest expense and the unamortized deferred cost is reflected as a deferred outflow of resources.